hnrq/dotfiles/README.md

 # Dotfiles
-Those are the Dotfiles used on my Manjaro Linux.
+Setup files used on my ArchLinux.
+Includes some Manjaro BSPWM scripts.